My Neighbor Totoro

 Is it any good?

+For fans of Miyazaki's later work who haven't had the chance to check out his classics, this is a perfect movie to start.
 MY NEIGHBOR TOTORO is considered Miyazaki's breakthrough film.
 Re-released and dubbed in English for a wider audience by Disney, the movie introduced Americans unfamiliar with anime to Miyazaki's signature themes: strong, independent girls as protagonists; whimsical creatures; an imaginative story; and a focus on how families interact with each other and their surrounding environment.
-For fans of his later work who haven't had the chance to check out of his classics, this is a perfect movie to start.

 This isn't a spellbinding all-out adventure like Spirited Away or even the gentler journey that is Ponyo, but its leisurely paced story and lushly detailed visuals are part of the charm.
 Unlike the majority of animated movies, this isn't full of pop-culture or consumerist references that, while funny when handled correctly, can also bog down animated films or zap them of their childlike fantasy.
 Satsuki and Mei need Totoro to help them through a difficult time in their lives -- new home, sick mother -- and it's quite lovely to see the sweet little moments that cement their friendship.
 It's a shame more family movies aren't as simple and beautiful as My Neighbor Totoro.